We aim to publish all main Census 2021 data on the population of England and Wales within two years of the census.

 Origin-destination data describes the movement of people from one location to another.
 Planned types of origin-destination data from Census 2021 include:

-These data will be classified as either public, safeguard or secure.
+These datasets will be classified as either public, safeguard or secure.
 Get more details about our plans, including how you can access origin-destination data.

 You can also contact us about Census 2021 output release plans by emailing firstname.lastname@example.org.